This Miami teacher is helping students see their worth through writing

 The creative writing teacher has been named a Miami-Dade County teacher of the year.
 And the County Commission named April 18, 2023, Viking Freedom Writers Day.

-On Sundial's previous episode, Melissa Gutierrez joined us to talk preserving our South Florida memories through her art page, @Westofchester.
+On Sundial's previous episode, Connie Ogle joined us to talk about her new role as the Miami Herald food editor.

 Listen to Sundial Monday through Thursday on WLRN, 91.3 FM, live at 1 p.m., rebroadcast at 8 p.m.
 Missed a show?
 Find every episode of Sundial on your favorite podcast app, such as Apple Podcasts, Stitcher and Spotify